Ixtapan de la Sal: Music

-The traditional band is the Banda de Viento (the wind band), which still exists.
+The traditional band is the Banda de Viento (the wind band).
 Its members play musical instruments without formal music education.
-Also, there is a weekly fountain light show complete with music at the Jardin Central at which the majority of Ixtapan's youth, couples, and families are present.
+There is also a weekly fountain light show complete with music at the Jardin Central at which the majority of Ixtapan's youth, couples, and families are present.

 Arts and crafts

 The principal handcrafts are pottery, carved wood and confectionery and also the production of pipían, pumpkin candy, in October and November.
 The most prominent are the wooden copalillo and pottery.